 Another great way to explore the park is on foot along a 2.5 kilometer nature trail that leads around the safari zone.
 The trail is open from late March to November and takes about two hours to complete including stops at the various observation decks and blinds along the way where you can look out at the animals in their habitats.
 At some of the points along the trail you can purchase food, such as leaves, pellets and raw chicken to feed to the animals.
 The walking safari costs an additional 500 yen per person and is only for visitors aged four and above.
 The price for food varies from 100 to 500 yen.

-In addition, the Fuji Safari Park offers night safaris on weekends and holidays from mid April through October and every day during the summer holidays (mid July through August).
+In addition, the Fuji Safari Park offers night safaris during selected periods of the year.
 Until 19:30, visitors can enter the safari zone by their own car, rental car or bus tour.
 From 20:00, special bus tours are held on which participants can witness the animals' behavior in the dark by using night-vision scopes.
 Additional fees apply to the bus tours (700-1000 yen) and rental cars (3000 yen).